minetest-mods/cloud_items/README.md

 Take a look at this mod's features.\
 Have any questions/comments?
 Submit an [issue](https://github.com/minetest-mods/cloud_items/issues/new) or [contact me](mailto:halfpacho@gmail.com).

-### Difference beetwen normal ores
+### Difference between normal ores

 This "ore", doesn't spawn underground!\
-Instead, it spawns at the sky; that's why it's called "cloud".
+Instead, it spawns in the sky; that's why it's called "cloud".

 An ore will be spawned somewhere in the schematic!\
 You'll have certain probabilities to have an ore or not!